-Pathology is a branch of medical science primarily concerned with the diagnosis of disease.
-Bridging science and medicine, it underpins the delivery of every aspect of patient care.
+Pathology is a branch of medical science concerned with the diagnosis of disease and it touches society at every stage of life

-- As well as the comprehensive range of local diagnostic testing the laboratory maintains close relationships with a number of specialist service providers such as Heart of England NHS Foundation Trust, Portsmouth Hospitals NHS Trust, Birmingham Women's Hospital NHS Trust, and Southampton University Hospitals NHS Trust.
+As well as local testing, the department maintains close relationships with a number of specialist service providers such as Heart of England NHS Foundation Trust, Portsmouth Hospitals NHS Trust, Birmingham Women's Hospital NHS Trust, and Southampton University Hospitals NHS Trust.

-- It looks at the formed elements of the blood, red and white blood cells and platelets, for signs of infection, anaemia or malignancy.
+- This looks at the elements of the blood and the cells for signs of infection, anaemia or malignancy (cancer).
 The section also undertakes the investigation of clotting abnormalities, as well as providing support to two large anticoagulant control clinics a week.

 - This unit undertakes two key roles, the processing and provision of blood collected by our nursing team representing the Guernsey Blood Transfusion service, and cross matching, or compatibility testing, to provide safe blood for transfusion.

 - Princess Elizabeth Hospital, Le Vauquiedor, St Martins, Guernsey, GY4 6UU

 - Tel: 01481 225345